taylormusolf/taylormusolf/README.md

 - 💻 I'm a full-stack developer!
-- ❤️ I am proficient in React-Redux and Ruby on Rails
+- 💡 I am proficient in React-Redux and Ruby on Rails
-- 🔭 I am proud of my Kickstarter clone, [KickBacker][kickbacker]
+- ❤️ I am proud of my Kickstarter clone, [KickBacker][kickbacker]
 - ✍ You can find my portfolio [here][portfolio]
 - 🎮 Check out my game, [Dyno!][dyno]
 It's a platforming game!
-- 👯 I’m looking to collaborate on new coding projects
+- :rocket: I’m looking to collaborate on new coding projects
 - 🎲 Fun fact: I love board games!
 - 📫 You can reach out to me at tcmusolf@gmail.com
 - 🔗 Want to connect?
 Find me on [LinkedIn][linkedin]